yce6db/spsatuva.github.io/_pages/resources/courses.md

          aria-labelledby="3310"
          data-parent="#wrapper-3310">
 <p>
-This course is an introduction in statisical mechanics that begins with an overview of the laws of thermodynamics and treatment of kinetic theory.
-Then introduces the theory and applications of Boltzmann, Bose-Einstein, and Fermi-Dirac statistics.
+This course is an introduction in statisical mechanics that begins with an overview of the laws of thermodynamics and treatment of kinetic theory, then introduces the theory and applications of Boltzmann, Bose-Einstein, and Fermi-Dirac statistics.
 <br>
 <br>
 The standard text is <a href="https://books.google.com/books/about/An_Introduction_to_Thermal_Physics.html?id=1gosQgAACAAJ">Introduction to Thermal Physics, Schroder</a>